They climbed toward base camp of the highest mountain in the world. She was feeling especially sick. And then it became one of the most special days.

 She stayed at base camp and he continued up Mt.
 Everest.
 The night he was supposed to reach the top of the 29,000 foot mountain he experienced some serious health issues.

 "I made what I believe was the right decision and came down with all digits and all extremities and a good story and great memory but no summit," he said.

-He came back to a fiancée who became his wife last October.
+He came back to a fiance who became his wife last October.
 Daniel and Cassidy Branham said their I dos and put something else on their to do list.

-Cassidy said, "I would love to go back.
-I say in 10 years we should do that."
+"I would love to go back.
+I say in 10 years we should do that," she said.